Unlock success with SMART goals: Specific, Measurable, Achievable, Relevant, Time-bound. They keep you on track and motivated.

 A: Yes, you should be able to achieve the goal by focusing on management training and spending more time with your team.

-R: Becoming a better leader is relevant and should help boost staff performance and morale.
+R: Being a better leader is relevant and should help improve the performance and morale of staff.

-T: A month will be sufficient to train and start seeing an improvement in management skills.
+T: A month will be enough to train and start seeing an improvement in management skills.

 S: Yes, the goal to reduce costs by 5% in the next three months is specific.